Lilly Supply home

 Mounjaro® and its delivery device base are registered trademarks owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.

-ZEPBOUND (TIRZEPATIDE) INDICATION AND SAFETY SUMMARY WITH WARNINGS
+ZEPBOUND (TIRZEPATIDE) INDICATIONS AND SAFETY SUMMARY WITH WARNINGS

 Warnings - Zepbound may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, hoarseness, trouble swallowing, or shortness of breath.
 If you have any of these symptoms, tell your healthcare provider.